Pamyt/GPT-Rewind/README.md

 - **Export Functionality**: Save your annual summary as an image

 ## Change Log
+- Fix bug in quick start on 2025/12/20 🐛 Thanks for bug report from [@Su-Zi-Zhan](https://github.com/Su-Zi-Zhan)
 - Support Claude model on 2025/12/20 🎉
 - Support Qwen model on 2025/12/19 🎉
 - Support Windows platform on 2025/12/13 🎉 Thanks for bug report from [@zengly22](https://github.com/zengly22)